 The final page of the envelopes section allows you to recreate the envelope of real life instruments using a synthesiser.
 Studying the characteristics of a sound and then recreating it with a synth is how synths are able to imitate everything from Brass instruments to Drums, Guitars to Flutes, and everything in between!

 An LFO is another control on a synth, it’s a type of modulator and it stands for Low Frequency Oscillator.
-Learning Synths offers a great diagram for depicting how an LFO can modulate a sound, but giving you a merry go round with a speaker on it.
+Learning Synths offers a great diagram for depicting how an LFO can modulate a sound, by giving you a merry go round with a speaker on it.
 Once you click the speed slider, the merry go round spins and the sound changes accordingly as the speaker faces away from you versus as it faces you.

 This is a type of repeating back and forth change or modulation, and synthesisers achieve this using an Oscillator instead of an envelope.